 - These are the best ereaders that money can buy

-- These are the best Black Friday deals
+- And these are the best tablets

 The best Amazon Kindle 2020